Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 The only obvious limits to use Query Grouping is that the callbacks added do not directly depend on one another - you could share state to some degree and designed carefully - even have some results from one callback used in a different one.
 There are no guarantees on order of execution inside a Group except the yields between queries, which means you should avoid using a Redis pipeline in one coroutine and letting things jump around.

-## One more thing
+## Where to Stop
 The Query Grouping implementation suggests that we do not necessarily need to group the queries - at the `group:add(...)` stage, the request can go to Communicator and start doing its thing, shaving additional precious time and actually matching the performance diagram above for threads (and the `run` can be a literal `await` call).
-It is true but it would require a rewrite of the Communicator client code on our side, which is quite unlikely considering its potential benefits are slim compared to the benefit we can attain from simply sending everything as a group.
+You can send the request, but it would require a rewrite of the Communicator client code on our side.
+Rewrite seems unlikely considering the potential benefits are slim compared to the benefit we can attain from simply sending everything as a group.
 The [80-20 rule](https://en.wikipedia.org/wiki/Pareto_principle) applies here; for an additional "20%" performance benefit the engineering cost would be quite high and prone to bugs.

 Thanks for reading!

-## Some credits
+## Credits
 Query Grouping was created, designed and supported by Nir Nahum, Adi Meiman and Amir Arbel from Pinpoint R&D Team.